INTRODUCTION AND EPIDEMIOLOGY

 Duration of contact

 Most chemical burns are caused by acids or alkalis.
 At similar volumes and manner of contact, alkalis usually produce far more tissue damage than acids.
 Acids tend to cause coagulation necrosis with protein precipitation and form a tough leathery eschar.
 The eschar typically limits deeper penetration of the agent.
 Alkalis produce liquefaction necrosis and saponification of lipids.
 The result is a poor barrier to chemical penetration and deeper, ongoing burns.
 Other chemical injuries occur by various pathophysiologic mechanisms.
 Some chemical agents cause injury by more than one mechanism (Table 217-3).

 TABLE 217-3Classification of Chemicals ||Download (.pdf) TABLE 217-3 Classification of Chemicals

 |Classification of Chemical Damage ||Mechanism of Injury |

 |Organic solvents ||Disruption of cellular membranes |

 |Inorganic solvents ||Scavenge ions and salt production within tissues |

-Death early after severe chemical burns is usually related to hypotension, acute ...
+Death early after severe chemical burns is usually related to hypotension, acute renal failure, and shock ...